Satyamkumarnavneet/Backend-Development-Assessment/README.md

 ## Overview

-This is a simple Todo List application built using Node.js, Express.js, and JSON file storage.
+This is a Todo List application built using Node.js, Express.js, and JSON file storage.
 The application allows users to manage their todo items through a set of API endpoints.
 It supports operations such as fetching todos, adding new todos, updating existing todos, deleting todos, and marking todos as completed.

 ## System Design